crypto-org-chain/chain-docs/docs/getting-started/testnet-azure-1click.md

 ### Step 4-2.
 Obtain test token

 Unless you have obtained the CRO testnet token before, use the [CRO faucet](https://chain.crypto.com/faucet) to obtain test CRO tokens.
-In case you have reached the daily limit on faucet airdrop, you can simply send a message on [Gitter](https://gitter.im/crypto-com/community), stating who you are and your `tcro.....` address (@devashishdxt or @lezzokafka would typically reply within a day).
+In case you have reached the daily limit on faucet airdrop, you can simply send a message on [Discord](https://discord.gg/pahqHz26q4), stating who you are and your `tcro.....` address.

 ### Step 4-3.
 Running a validator node
 ```bash